rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And when they had sung a hymn, they went out to the Mount of Olives. ^1426

-And Jesus said to them, You will all fall away, for it is written, I will strike the shepherd, and the sheep will be scattered. ^1427
+And Jesus said to them, You will all fall away, for it is written, 'I will strike the shepherd, and the sheep will be scattered.' ^1427

 But after I am raised up, I will go before you to Galilee. ^1428